UniLogin/UniLogin/docs/source/overview.rst

 3. The new device encrypts a new public key using a temporary private key.

-4. The old device sends meta-transaction via relayer to the wallet smart contract.
+4. The old device sends a meta-transaction via a relayer to the wallet smart contract.

-5. On successful decryption, the old device sends meta-transaction to relayer to add the new public key to wallet smart contract.
+5. On the successful decryption, the old device sends the meta-transaction to the relayer to add the new public key to the wallet smart contract.

 .. image:: static/connect/solution-2.png

 **Solution 3**

-The third solution is an alternative to previous solutions.
-The new device generates a new key pair and shows to user emojis based on a hash of the new public key to later use on an old device.
-The newly generated public key is sent to the relayer and forwarded to the old device.
+The third solution is an alternative to the previous solutions.
+A new device generates a new key pair and shows a user emojis based on a hash of the new public key to the later use on an old device.
+The newly generated public key is sent to a relayer and forwarded to the old device.
 To finalize connecting a new device, the user has to arrange emojis in the exact order.
 See below.

 .. image:: static/connect/solution-3.png